p4lang/p4c/bazel/example/README.md

 - define custom IR extensions.

+You can use this project as a template to get you started.

-This project is build during CI to ensure it is always up to date.
+The project is built during CI to ensure it is always up to date.